 Wheels, tires, and tire pressure

-The 10-inch, tubeless, pneumatic, self-healing tires, are one of the main reasons why the Ninebot Max has been so successful.
+The 10-inch, tubeless, pneumatic, self-healing tires, are one of the main reasons why the Ninebot Max has been so popular.

 The difference in size between a 10-inch tire and a more common 8.5-inch tire may not seem so big, but the ride comfort is significantly better with the bigger tires.
 Plus, bigger tires means more torque, and this is good for climbing.

-The tires have lines, patterns, and small knobs to prevent slipping.
+The tires have lines, patterns, and small vent spews to prevent slipping.